 Diane enjoys many of the fiber arts and learned to weave in high school.
-She rediscovered weaving in 1985 when she purchased her first first loom.
-She spent most of her weaving time on rag rugs until the 90’s when she focused on spinning and knitting and has taught classes in both at the folk school.
-Diane says, “Since retiring to to Ely I am hoping to spend more time getting back into weaving.”
+She rediscovered weaving in 1985 when she purchased her first loom.
+She spent most of her weaving time on rag rugs until the 90’s when she focused on spinning and knitting.
+She has taught classes in spinning and intricate Latvian and Norwegian knitting at the Folk School.
+Diane says, “Since retiring to Ely, I am hoping to spend more time weaving.”

 Sundays, September 12 - October 17, 2021

 Tuition: $144 Materials: $95 Shipping: $20

 This course takes places over six consecutive Sunday afternoons.

 Curious about how tapestries are made and ready to try your hand at pictorial weaving?
 This most ancient form of textile creation is rich with history and invitation for creative expression.

 Master weaver Laura Berlage will take you on a multi-week journey into the magical world of tapestry, where you will learn to transform warp and weft into a peaceful sunset landscape, measuring approximately 10x10 inches.
 Starting with a simple frame loom, focus will be given to establishing good tapestry technique and learning the process for horizontal and angled forms—beginning with foundational geometrics and building into more naturalistic forms.
 Fundamentals of cartoon creation and shading will also be covered.
 Unlock the mystery of how tapestry is made and add these skills to your expressions in fiber.

 Join us for this welcoming online class!
 This class is beginner friendly, though please note that repetitive beating on the textile with the hand comb may cause aggravation of arthritis.